royhobbstn/geojson-dijkstra/README.md

 Suffice to say; if this is not fast enough, you'll need to seek a solution implemented in a compiled language.

-## Flexible?
+## Motivation?

 I built this library mainly as a data-structure base to build a [Contraction Hierarchy](https://en.wikipedia.org/wiki/Contraction_hierarchies).

-Pre-processing a graph with a Contraction Hiererarchy can realize dramatic speeds that far surpass A*.
+Pre-processing a graph using a Contraction Hiererarchy can result in pathfinding performance that far exceeds A*.

 **[Contraction Hierarchy](https://github.com/royhobbstn/contraction-hierarchy-js) project** (in progress)